Hi Geoffrey,

 //concatenate the Attachments

-In case you still need to use MemoryStream, then the more efficient way is not to create a new array but use MemoryStream.ToArray().
-Please take a look over following code snippet.
+In case you still need to use MemoryStream, then the more efficient way is not to create a new array but to use MemoryStream.ToArray().
+Please look over the following code snippet.

 FileStream[] inputStreams = new FileStream[2];